GenesisAria/AvatarDevKit/README.md

 A quick informal rundown of features:

 – First off, the entire shader is **vextex-lit ONLY**.
 This means there are no extra passes on the shader, notably reducing render cost, and allowing more control over the received light.
-There are some compromises made here, most apparent, will be the incapability of receiving cookied light data from spot and point light sources – a workaround is to use projectors instead.
+There are some compromises made here, most apparent will be the incapability of receiving cookied light data from spot and point light sources – a workaround is to use projectors instead.
 The lighting will behave somewhat differently from a more standard lighting model, due to hacks needed in order to work with unity's, imperfect vertex lighting system.
 I have also implemented some unique behaviours, such as rotation of shading proportionally based on the colour/intensity of light sources.\
 – This lighting system also consists of a number of configurable behaviours for control/limitation of received light and light saturation, which is beneficial for compensating for nonsensical lighting setups in open or semi-open development platforms such as VRChat.

 VRChat specific features: